robert-hh/owonread/readme.md

       dir shows the content of the devices file storage.
 If the option -a is given, the files on an USB drive are displayed as well if action starts with the letter /, a file is read from the devices file storage.
-          The full path name as shown with the command dir must be supplied.
+          The full path name as shown with the command dir must be supplied as source.
+          If the target is a directory, the file is stored in that directory, taking the source basename as the target file name
 Options:
    -a show all files includes those on attached USB drives -s # : skip the first # bytes of the data from the device